quenchaman/antaeus/README.md

 #### Things I could not figure out how to do
 - I could not map a Pair<T, U?> to Pair<T, U> with the help of filter with U != null .... :/
+- How to mock a method in the same class that I am testing?

 #### 11.03.2021
 I moved the joining of Invoices and Customer to the data-access layer and I am happy with the result.

+#### 12.03.2021
+Implemented synchronous calls to ExchangeProvider::charge method, but I do not handle retries...I will attempt to make the calls in parallel and handle retries too.